ankitsejwal/Lyndor/README.md

 ### Exercise files download
 ---------------------------

-* Note: This feature isn't available for organizational login, also follow the steps below after Lyndor installation.
+* Note: This feature isn't available for organizational login unless you have library login details, setup exercise files download by following the important steps below after Lyndor installation.

-* During installation two webdriver files will be downloaded inside the webdriver folder
+* During installation two webdriver files will be downloaded inside the webdriver folder from the Internet.

 ```bash
 -- ...